This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 - Adjustable – I strongly believe that a FID (flat / incline / decline) or FI (flat / incline) is the most space effective solution for a home gym as it is so versatile while taking up as much space as a bog standard flat bench would.

-For example I want it to be as heavy as possible (40-50kg) as this indicates it is made of thicker – and therefore stronger – steel.
+For example I want a bench to be as heavy as possible (40-50kg) as this indicates it is made of thicker – and therefore stronger – steel.
 11 gauge steel is 3mm thick and is really what we are looking for as a baseline in home gym equipment.
 The heavier weight keeps the bench anchored during sets as well – I use quite a bit of leg drive when bench pressing and even so my Legend 3103 bench is absolutely anchored to the spot just adding to my confidence!
 When a bench slides backwards or moves when you’re setting up it really dents your confidence.

 Pretty much everything else is in the ‘nice to have’ bracket to me (e.g. I don’t care too much about leg attachments, for example!)